Do you remember when you met the person that is your closest friend today?

 R: “You remember the things that are important to me.”

 R: “You are my best friend.”

 These story roots, our beliefs, lead to our expectations.

 If R believes “you are my best friend,” that comes with certain expectations.

-The expectations are often unspoken expectations that we’ve picked up from the world around us.
+The expectations are often unspoken ones we’ve picked up from the world around us.
 Less often, expectations are discussed between the two friends and agreed upon.

-Whether the expectations are unspoken or spoken, they exist, and the way you act will either align with them or won’t.
+Whether the expectations are unspoken or spoken, they exist, and how you act will either align with them or won’t.

 (SPOILER: Story roots change over time, which can also lead to frustration between friends.)

 You chose to have beliefs about your friendship.

 You act in ways that support those beliefs.